Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * One Read Capacity Unit (RCU) represents **one Strongly Consistent Read per second**, or **two Eventually Consistent Reads per second**, for an item up to **4 KB** in size
     * If the items are larger than 4 KB, more RCUs are consumed

+#### DynamoDB Time to Live (TTL)

+* TTL lets you define when items in a table expire so that they can be automatically deleted from the database
+* With TTL enabled on a table, you can set a timestamp for deletion on a per-item basis
+* **No extra cost and does not use WCU / RCU**
+* Helps reduce storage and manage the table size over time

 #### Throttling

-* If we exceed provisioned RCUs or WCUs, we get “ProvisionedThroughputExceededException”
+* If we exceed provisioned RCUs or WCUs, we get "ProvisionedThroughputExceededException"
 * Reasons:
   * Hot Keys – one partition key is being read too many times
   * Hot Partitions